-This year, I had the most fun planning my brother and sister in law’s baby shower for their second child – a little baby girl!
-Since it was happening in the peak of summer, we decided it would be a really fun idea to host a “Baby-Q.” It was a really simple summer baby shower idea that created some of the most incredible memories ever!
+I had the most fun planning my brother and sister in law’s baby shower.
+It was their second, but their first baby girl!
+It was the peak of summer, so we decided a “Baby-Q” would be a really fun idea.
+A really simple summer baby shower idea that created some of the most incredible memories ever!

 What is a Baby-Q?